Columbine victims | Injured 1, 2, 3, 4, 5, 6

 ^ top

-Patti was on hall monitor duty when she she saw a male student at the west end of the hallway with a gun.
-She asked another nearby student, [Brian Anderson], what was going on and he told her he thought the other student was probably "shooting a movie" and that he knew the student in question and that the gun was probably a prop cap gun.
-Later Patti overheard [Brian] telling another teacher the student's name was Eric Harris and Brian knew he was in the video productions class.
+Patti Nielson, a substitute art teacher, was on hall monitor duty when she heard a commotion outside the west entrance of Columbine.
+Going to investigate, she asked one of the students in the hall, [Brian Anderson], what was going on.
+He recognized Harris from Audio/Video class and told her he thought teen was probably doing a project for the class, that the weapon was probably a prop cap gun.
+Later Nielson overheard [Brian] telling another teacher the student's name was Eric Harris and Brian knew he was in the video production class.

-Patti didn't think it was right to have a gun in the school, pretend or not, and went to confront the student.
-She had just passed through the first set of double doors into the passway where [Eric Harris] was at when he fired the weapon toward the outside.
-He then turned and, seeing her and [Brian], smiled and shot at them as well.
-He missed, hitting the glass doors behind them.
-Patti was hit with broken glass and shrapnel.
+Nielson didn't think it was appropriate to have a gun in the school, pretend or not, and went to confront the student.
+She had just passed through the first set of double doors into the vestibule when [Eric Harris] saw her.
+He smiled and fired the gun at her.
+He missed, hitting the glass doors behind her.
+Nielson and [Brian] were hit with broken glass and burning hot shrapnel.
 Screaming "Dear God!
 Dear God!
-Dear God!" in terror, she turned to run.
-She saw [Brian] get shot in the back as he retreated with her but he was able to keep running away from the shooter with her, toward the library.
+Dear God!" in terror, Nielson scrambled back into the school along with the students who were with her, toward the library.

-Once in the library Patti ran to the phone at the circulation desk and dialed 911.
-While she was on the phone, the librarian, Ms. Keating, and another teacher came in and told everyone to get out of the library.
-Patti could hear the gunman getting closer, though, and told the students to get down under the tables.
-She remained on the phone with the 911 dispatcher (see transcripts and hear a portion of this call) as long as she could but when it became clear the shooters were going to enter the library, she left the phone receiver on the floor and crawled as far under the librarian's desk as she could.
+Once in the library Patti Nielson ran to the phone at the circulation desk and dialed 911.
+While she was on the phone, teachers Peggy Dodd and Rich Long told everyone to get down under their desks or evacuate the room if they were close enough to the exit.
+Patti could hear the shooters getting closer and kept hollering at the students to get down under the tables.
+She remained on the phone with the 911 dispatcher (see transcripts and hear a portion of this call) as long as she could, but when the shooters entered the library, she left the phone receiver on the floor and crawled far under the librarian's desk.

-After the noises stopped entirely she crawled to the librarian's workroom and saw two other women, Lois and Carol, hiding in a small room off the main workroom.
-Patti crawled inside a cupboard and shut the doors, where she remained for approximately three hours.
-While she was in the cupboard, she heard more gunfire coming from the library.
+After the noise stopped entirely she crawled out from under the desk to the librarian's workroom.
+She saw two other women, Lois Keane and Carol Weld, hiding in the Rebel News Network studio, a small room off the main workroom.
+Nielson crawled inside a cupboard in the kitchen/workroom and shut the doors.
+She remained there for approximately three hours.
+While she was in the cupboard, she heard more gunfire from the library.
 She heard the gunmen say they were going to blow the library up but she couldn't bring herself to leave the cupboard for fear of getting shot.
-Eventually Lois opened the cupboard and told Patti they needed to leave.
-They were able to escape the school at that point, escorted by police.
+Eventually Keane opened the cupboard and told Nielson they needed to leave.
+They were able to escape the school at that point, escorted by SWAT members.
 She ran south to Pierce St. where she was treated for her injuries, including a grazing wound to the shoulder from a bullet.
 She was then taken to the hospital where she was treated and released April 20, 1999.

 ^ top

-Jennifer didn't know Eric Harris before the shootings but had met Dylan Klebold before: They had attended elementary school together at Governor's Ranch Elementary and had both been in the CHIPS gifted program together.
+Jennifer didn't know Eric Harris before the shootings but had met Dylan Klebold: They had attended elementary school together at Governor's Ranch Elementary and both had been in the CHIPS gifted program there.

-After lunch Jennifer went to the library, passing by the tech lab on her way.
+After lunch Jenny went to the library.
 She sat at a table where Mark Kintgen was already seated.
-When investigators asked her who else was in the library at the time, she was able to identify Val Schnurr, Lisa Kreutz, Lauren Townsend, and Jeanna Park.
-She was sitting at her table when [Patti Nielson] and [Brian Anderson] entered.
-She took the teacher's commands to get under the tables seriously as she could see Brian was injured.
-She was going to get under the table she shared with Mark but, concerned that it wasn't big enough to hide her, she ran to a table toward the back of the library where she hid with Austin Eubanks and Corey DePooter.
+When investigators asked her who else was in the library at the time, she said Val Schnurr, Lisa Kreutz, Lauren Townsend, and Jeanna Park were there.
+She would have sat with them, but there was no more room at the table.
+She was sitting at her table when [Patti Nielson] and [Brian Anderson] entered the room.
+Nielson hollered for everyone to get down.
+Jenny could see Brian was injured and took the command seriously.
+She was going to get under the table she shared with Mark but, concerned it wasn't big enough to hide her, she ran to a table toward the back of the library where she hid with Austin Eubanks and Corey DePooter.
 Corey told her and Austin that everything was going to be all right, to encourage and calm them.

-At one point she heard one of the gunmen ask very close to her location: "What's your name?" and the person he was addressing answered: "John Savage."
-The shooter then said: "Oh, we know you.
-Get out of here."
+At one point she heard one of the gunmen ask someone nearby to identify themselves, and the person he was addressing answered: "John Savage."
+The shooter then said: "Oh, we know you."
+The shooters then told the boy to leave the library before they blew it up.

-Jennifer thought perhaps the police had showed up and were letting people go but suddenly one of the gunmen pulled a chair out from under the table where she was hiding.
-She saw the shooters and she saw Dylan holding a shotgun, with another gun at his hip.
-She later picked the hip-mounted gun out in a line of silhouettes as being a Tec-9.
+Suddenly one of the gunmen pulled a chair out from under the table where she was hiding.
+She saw the shooters and she saw Dylan Klebold holding a shotgun.
+He had another gun on a strap hanging at his hip.
+She later picked the hip-mounted gun out in a line of silhouettes: A Tec-9.

-After a while she thought the shooters had left the library and she said something to Austin, to which he responded: "Shhhh!" and the two of them said nothing more for a while.
+When it seemed the shooters had left the library, she tried to say something to Austin, but he shushed her.
+The two of them said nothing more for a while.
 Finally Austin tapped her and said, "We've got to get out of here."

 Jennifer was hit with three shotgun pellets in her right hand: One crushed her ring finger, another entered her wrist, and another entered the back of her hand, resulting in seven broken bones.
 Released from the hospital April 24, 1999.
 Jennifer now has a metal plate and screws holding her ring finger together.
-She graduated from Columbine High School on May 20, 2000.
-Went on to University of Colorado in the fall.
+She graduated from Columbine High School on May 20, 2000 and went on to University of Colorado in the fall.

 ^ top